-The Qur'an is a divine revelation which provides complete information with regards to principles of life and death.
-The purpose of human creation and the reward for good and punishment for evil.
-God almighty enjoined the believers to consume that which is halal and to show gratitude for His bounties provided for them.
+The Qur'an is a divine revelation that provides complete information regarding the principles of life and death-the purpose of human creation and the reward for good and punishment for evil.
+God almighty urged the believers to consume halal and show gratitude for His bounties provided for them.
 Consider the verses below.